“Safety is a proxy for performance.”

 Many specialized jobs and large-scale projects require the use of contract labor and services, therefore, an important part of our overall safety and health program involves safety management for contractors.

-During the bidding process, we perform HSE evaluations on all potential service providers informing the results of the overall bid evaluation.
+During the bidding process, we perform HSE evaluations on all potential service providers that impact the end results.
 Contractors are expected to maintain a management system that meets or exceeds our corporate standards.
-Once on site, our supervisors actively participate in operational and safety activities such as performing joint site inspections, reviewing permits, job safety analyses and pre-job safety meetings.
-On-site contractor audits are performed to ensure compliance with HSE expectations, and any deviations are reviewed with the Contractor to determine a path forward of continuous improvement.
+Once on site, Hunt supervisors actively participate in operational and safety activities such as performing joint site inspections, reviewing permits, conducting job safety analyses and pre-job safety meetings.
+On-site contractor audits are performed to ensure compliance with HSE expectations, and any deviations are reviewed with the Contractor to determine a path forward for continuous improvement.

 Blue Jackets

-As part of our commitment to emergency management, over 20 years ago we established a core, trained group of employee-comprised first responders to assist with potential emergencies at Hunt office locations.
+As part of our commitment to emergency management, Hunt established and trained a dedicated group of employee first responders to assist with potential emergencies at all Hunt office locations.

-The Blue Jackets serve as first responders during emergencies and take the lead in evacuation exercises, emergency response training, interfacing with outside emergency responders, and providing key information to employees.
-All Blue Jackets are First Aid/CPR certified.
+Blue Jackets serve as first responders during emergencies and take the lead in evacuation exercises, receive emergency response training, that interfaces with outside emergency responders, as well as training to provide key information to employees.
+Hunt Blue Jackets are First Aid/CPR certified.

-Hunt supports the Blue Jacket program by providing continued training and offering other incentives to volunteers.
+The Company is committed to the Blue Jacket program and provides continuous training and other incentives to volunteers.

-The initial program focused on the Dallas campus but has since been adopted in our offices around the world.
+Initially, the Blue Jacket program focused on the Dallas campus but has since been adopted in Hunt offices around the world.

 Annual Safety Picnics

-Safety picnics are held annually in each operating area across the Company and serve as an opportunity for employees and their families to hear and share safety messages.
+Safety picnics are held each year in areas that operate across the Company and serve as an opportunity for employees and their families to listen and share safety messages.

 Safety Training